-A Golf Club Fitting at The Golf Center at the Highlands explores your relationship with your golf clubs.
+A Golf Club Fitting at Fit2Score explores your relationship with your golf clubs.
 We look at where we can improve your game through equipment.
-If game improvement is not possible through equipment, you will not be encouraged to purchase new equipment.
+If game improvement is your goal and it is not possible through equipment, you will not be encouraged to purchase new golf clubs.
+The degree to which we offer swing intervention is inversely proprotional to the golf swing skill we observe.
 We offer a service and charge a fee for it.
-As part of that service, we will look at your swing and may make coaching and fitness recommendations.
+As part of that service, we may offer coaching and fitness recommendations.

 Your driver is a unique club that you swing differently from all the other clubs in your bag.
 The ball is teed up, angle of attack will add or remove loft.
 During the fitting we look at loft and angle of attack to find the right combination of ball launch angle and spin to maximize distance and accuracy.
 Very small changes to head weight and center of gravity affect the delivery of the driver head to the ball.
 Our driver fitting system shafts are selected to create a wide range of shaft profile, weight and stiffness options for all golfers needs and budgets.